mdmunoz/mdmunoz.github.io/_posts/2023-02-19-jesus-limericks.markdown

 title:  "Jesus Limericks"
 date:   2023-02-19 00:00:00 -0700
 ---
-And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them.
+*And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them.*

-Mark 4:11-12
+—Mark 4:11-12

 ### The Book of John the Baptizer 8:23-27